johnsengendo/Extended-Topology/README.md

 ## Progress
 `Topology.py` sets up the topology and runs everything while calling the video streaming server inside the `server` folder, as well as the video streaming client inside the `client` folder.

-## Pcap File Patch
+## Pcap file
 During streaming and Iperf data transmission, pcap files are captured.
-Various flaws detected in the middle link of the topology are stored in the `pcap` folder.
+Various flaws detected in the middle link of the topology are captured and stored in the `pcap` folder.

 ## Live Dashboard Upgrade
 `DigitalTwin_dashboard.py` is an update of the dashboard, where it works efficiently with the activation of the PID.
 It also enables the continuous activation, deactivation and fine-tunning of the PID over time.